Social-AI-Studio/MATK/README.rst

 - **class_path**: Specifies the class path of the model you chose (e.g., **models.flava.FlavaClassificationModel**).
 - **model_class_or_path**: Specifies the class or path of the pretrained model (e.g., **facebook/flava-full**).

-The following parameters can be defined when configuring your experiment because they depend on the task:
+The following parameters are specified as '???' because they are specific to the experiment configuration:

 - **cls_dict**: Specifies a dictionary where each key-value pair is defined as `label : number of possible values`.
 - **optimizers**